Best Battery Maintainers: Keep Your Car Battery In Prime Condition

 There shouldn't be any confusion over what Deltran Battery Tender is all about.
 Since 1965, the company has offered a large line of batteries and charging accessories for automotive, marine, and other uses.
 The company's battery maintainers, like the Battery Tender Plus, offer a lot of options for maintaining the different vehicle and battery types and numbers.

 Battery Maintainer Pricing

-- $100 and under: Budget tenders tend to be either charging and maintainer combos meant for portable use or single-bank tenders that pack some useful smart features.
+- $100 and under: Budget maintainers tend to be either charging and maintainer combos meant for portable use or single-bank maintainers that pack some useful smart features.
 Either way, this is a good range to consider if you simply want a basic maintainer.

-- $100-$200: This range is full of advanced single-bank tenders mixed with a few multi-bank options.
-Most multi-bank tenders here are generally limited to four or five batteries at a time.
+- $100-$200: This range is full of advanced single-bank maintainers mixed with a few multi-bank options.
+Most multi-bank maintainers here are generally limited to four or five batteries at a time.